MarkTigchelaar/Autopilot/README.md

 - string
 - bool

+The integers are unsigned.
+int is 64 bits, and long is 128 bits.

+The float type is 32 bits, and double is 64 bits.

+chars are ascii, as are strings. unicode etc. may be added at a later point.

 ### Compound types
-Autopilot also has several types that should be familiar to most programmers
+Autopilot also has several types that should be familiar to most programmers.

 #### enum
 The enum type can only contain primitive types.
 Although this may seem limiting given how other languages allow enums to contain values, enums in Autopilot are just a collection of defined values